ASOS-Semestralny-projekt/Back-end/README.md

+# About
+This repository provides a back-end service for e-shop written in PHP framework Laravel.
+Further documentation about endpoints can be viewd on this link

-# How to run project
+# How to run Back-end
 ## Clone repo
 `git clone https://github.com/ASOS-Semestralny-projekt/Back-end.git`
 ## Create .env